syncfusion-content/mobilejavascript-docs/MobileJS/RadialMenu/Customize-menu-item-and-its-images.md

 Alternatively you can use data-ej-imageurl attribute to directly specify the url of the image for the items.
 The data-ej-text property is used to specify the item text in windows mode.

-> Note: data-ej-imagepath and data-ej-imagename attributes can be used when you want to specify separate images for each render mode.
+N> data-ej-imagepath and data-ej-imagename attributes can be used when you want to specify separate images for each render mode.
 The data-ej-imageurl attribute is used when you want to provide common images for all render modes.

 Refer to the following code example.